top of page

 Summary:

-Chandler Jones' impressive career statistics, including 117.5 sacks and counting, speak to his consistent excellence and impact on the game.
-As he ranks high on the all-time sack leaderboard, Jones' place among the all-time greats at his position only becomes more solidified, and his impact on the game of football will be felt for generations to come.
-His contributions to the Patriots, Cardinals, and now the Raiders organizations will forever be remembered and celebrated by fans and players alike.
+Chandler Jones' impressive career statistics, including 112.0 sacks, 34 forced fumbles, and 511 tackles, speak to his consistent excellence and impact on the game.
+As he ranks high on the all-time sack leaderboard, Jones' place among the all-time greats at his position only becomes more solidified.
+His impact on the game of football will be felt for generations to come.
+His contributions to the Patriots, Cardinals, and Raiders organizations will forever be remembered and celebrated by fans and players alike.

-Best Defensive Ends in NFL History, National Football League Defensive End Howie Long of the Oakland Raiders
+Best Defensive Ends NFL History, National Football League Defensive End Howie Long of the Oakland Raiders

 Defensive End Howie Long of the Oakland Raiders | Photo by Associated Press